 “The reality is, a lot of people are hiring based on what they think will occur.
-So you can’t really blame companies for not having extremely dialed-in hiring practices on where they need people and how,” said Mitch Baruchowitz, managing partner at Merida Capital in New York.
+So you can’t really blame companies for not having extremely dialed-in hiring practices on where they need people and how,” said Mitch Baruchowitz, managing partner at Merida Capital Partners in New York.

 “This is still an industry being built without a real rulebook.”